 - Semmel Knoedel (Bread Dumplings)

-- Freeze – I suggest freezing the beef and gravy separately and preparing fresh noodles when you’re ready to serve.
-First, let the stew cool, then transfer it to a freezer-safe container or bag.
-Rindsgulasch freezes for three months.
+- Freeze: I recommend freezing the beef and gravy separately and preparing fresh noodles when you are ready to serve.
+Let the meat cool completely and transfer it to a freezer-safe container or bag.
+Rindsgulasch freezes for 2-3 months.

 More Beef Recipes: